-These economic and geo-political conditions have affected, and may continue to affect, our business in a number of ways, as we have operations in 12 countries and we service clients across multiple geographic regions.
+These economic and geo-political conditions have affected, and may continue to affect, our business in a number of ways, as we have operations in 13 countries and we service clients across multiple geographic regions.
 The general level of economic activity, such as decreases in business and consumer spending, has resulted, and may continue to result in, a decrease in demand for our services, thus reducing our revenue.
 The cost and availability of credit has been and may continue to be adversely affected by illiquid credit markets and wider credit spreads.
 The current global economic slowdown and the possibility of continued turbulence or uncertainty in the European, US, Asian and international financial markets and economies, and the political climate in the US and the UK, has, and may continue to, adversely affect our liquidity and financial condition, and the liquidity and financial condition of our clients.
 If these market conditions continue or worsen, they may further limit our ability to access financing or increase our cost of financing to meet liquidity needs, and further affect the ability of our clients to use credit to purchase our services or to make timely payments to us, resulting in adverse effects on our financial condition and results of operations.
 In the US, there is concern over slowing economic growth and continuing trade tensions.

 Furthermore, a weakening of the rate of exchange for the pound sterling, the US dollar or, to a lesser extent, the Australian dollar or the Euro (in which our revenue is principally denominated) against the Indian rupee, or to a lesser extent, the Philippine peso or the South African rand (in which a significant portion of our costs are denominated) would also adversely affect our results.
 Fluctuations between the Indian rupee, the Philippine peso, the pound sterling, the South African rand, the Euro, or the Australian dollar, on the one hand, and the US dollar, on the other hand, also expose us to translation risk when transactions denominated in these currencies are translated into US dollars, our reporting currency.
-The exchange rates between each of the Indian rupee, the Philippine peso, the pound sterling, the South African rand, theze changed substantially in recent years and may fluctuate substantially in the future.
-For example, the pound sterling depreciated against the US dollar by an average of 3.7%, the Indian rupee depreciated against the US dollar by an average of 9.1%, the Australian dollar depreciated against the US dollar by an average of 25.2%, and the Philippine peso appreciated against the US dollar by an average of 3.1% for the three months ended June 30, 2019.
-The depreciation of the South African rand depreciated against the US dollar by an average of 25.2%, and the Philippine peso appreciated against the US dollar by an average of 5.1% for the three months ended June 30, 2019 compared to the average exchange rates for the three months ended June 30, 2019 positively impacted our results of operations whereas the depreciation of the pound sterling, the Euro and the Australian dollar nupee against the US dollar, and the appreciation of the Philippine peso against the US dollar by an average of 3.1% for the three months ended June 30, 2019 positively impacted our results of operations whereas the depreciation of the pound sterling, the Euro and the Australian dollar against the US dollar, an
+The exchange rates between each of the Indian rupee, the Philippine peso, the pound sterling, the South African rand, the Euro, and the Australian dollar, on the one hand, and the US dollar, on the other hand, have changed substantially in recent years and may fluctuate substantially in the future.

+For example, the Indian rupee depreciated against the US dollar by an average of 6.1%, the South African rand depreciated against the US dollar by an average of 15.6%, the pound sterling appreciated against the US dollar by an average of 1.0%, the Australian dollar appreciated against the US dollar by an average of 1.4%, the Euro appreciated against the US dollar by an average of 3.4%, and the Philippine peso appreciated against the US dollar by an average of 4.6% for the nine months ended December 31, 2020 as compared to the average exchange rates for the nine months ended December 31, 2019.
+The depreciation of the Indian rupee and the South African rand; and the appreciation of the pound sterling, the Australian dollar and the Euro against the US dollar for the nine months ended December 31, 2020 as compared to the average exchange rates for the nine months ended December 31, 2019 positively impacted our results of operations whereas the appreciation of the Philippine peso against the US dollar negatively impacted our results of operations during that period.